Childhood and Education Journey of Monica Lewinsky in Timeline

 October 2017: Tweets #MeToo

-In October 2017, Monica Lewinsky tweeted the #MeToo hashtag to indicate that she was a victim of sexual harassment or sexual assault, but did not provide details.
+In October 2017, Monica Lewinsky tweeted the #MeToo hashtag to indicate that she was a victim of sexual harassment or sexual assault, but did not provide further details.

-May 2018: Disinvited from Town & Country Event
+May 2018: Disinvited from Town & Country event

 In May 2018, Monica Lewinsky was disinvited from an event hosted by Town & Country after Bill Clinton accepted an invitation to the same event.